JonKing93/DASH/Tutorials/kalmanFilter/evolve.md

 ```
 However, Ye must have three dimensions (State Vector x Ensemble Members x Priors) and the estimates for the different priors should be organized down the third dimension.

-The "PSM.estimate" command can facilitate determining estimates for multiple priors.
+The "PSM.estimate" command can facilitate estimates for multiple priors using the normal syntax.
 Building off the previous example, say you have a vector of PSM objects (named myPSMs).
 Then you could do:
 ```matlab
 X = cat(3, spring.load, summer.load, autumn.load, winter.load);
 Ye = PSM.estimate(X, myPSMs);